traxexx/WhatToCook/README.md

 # WhatToCook
-ai to track fridge storage and to provide recipe
+AI to provide recipe based on what's in fridge